edgarsvalkovskis/READ-ME/Class-01.md

 ### Markdown Notes
 - Markdown can be used for everything.
 - People use it to create
+     - websites
+     - documents
+     - notes
+     - books
+     - presentations
+     - email messages
-     - websites, documents, notes, books, presentations, email messages, and technical documentation.
+     - technical documentation.